 Beacon Rock Rock Climbing

 The descent off of Beacon Rock is one of the easiest anywhere.
-An elaborate stainless steel "trail" of platforms and staircases is bolted to the East side of Beacon Rock which makes for an easy hike to the top for tourists, or an easy descent for climbers.
+An elaborate stainless steel "trail" of platforms and staircases is bolted to the west side of the cliff which makes for an easy hike to the top for tourists, or an easy descent for climbers.

 To get to the main routes, park at the east end of the main parking lot, and there is a Climber's Info board there.
 The trail a couple feet to the left of it.
 Follow it down to the south face.